The First Meeting Framework

 Connection is not about "building rapport" by the force of your personality, or the “gift of the gab”.

-It is about allowing trust to develop - or not - by the clarity of your example.
+It is about allowing trust to develop - or not - by the clarity of our example.

 Potential clients simply want to know you are there for them, not for yourself or your firm.